doughenze/Microglial_Morphology/README.md

 ## Questions

-For further questions or clarifications, please contact the authors of the manuscript or raise an issue in this repository.
+For further questions or clarifications, please raise an issue in this repository.

 ---